Skip to Content

 If you want to see a different side of Queensland, then going to Mount Isa is definitely for you!

 Unlike the majority of the places listed on this page, Mount Isa is not on the coast of Queensland.
-It’s actually a small city in the Queensland outback!
+It’s actually a small city in central Queensland!

-I didn’t make it to Mt Isa when I went to visit Queensland.
-However, after spending time in the outback while travelling South Australia, I can say that it’s worth it if you’re intrigued!
+I didn’t make it to Mt Isa, however, after spending time in the outback while travelling South Australia, I can say that it’s worth it if you’re intrigued!

 The Outback shows Australia in a completely different light and Mount Isa is no different!
 If you’re interested in weird places, then a visit to the only underground hospital in Australia is a must!